jareerzeenam/laravel-docker-boilerplate/README.md

 4. Create 2 folders `mysql` and `src` after cloning the project.

-Test : Create a `src/public` folder and add a `index.php` file to test if it is indexing the correct file.
+Test : Create a `src/public` folder and add a `index.php` file to test if it is indexing the correct file (delete `public` folder before installing laravel project).

 5. Docker build